-- The Indira Gandhi National Centre for Arts (IGNCA) is an autonomous centre under the Ministry of Culture. - The IGNCA's view of the arts encompasses wide areas such as creative and critical literature, written and oral; the visual arts, architecture, sculpture, painting, graphics, photography and film. - The centre aims at exploring, studying and reviving the dialogue between India and her neighbours, in areas pertaining to the arts, and between communities in India and the world. - It focuses on schools and educational institutions and complements its research by cross disciplinary landscape studies.
+- ➤ The Indira Gandhi National Centre for Arts (IGNCA) is an autonomous trust under the Ministry of Culture.
+It is a national level academic research centre, encompassing the study and experience of all arts, classical and folk, written and oral, ancient and modern. - ➤ The IGNCA's view of the arts encompasses wide areas such as creative and critical literature, written and oral; the visual arts, architecture, sculpture, painting, graphics, photography and film. - ▶ IGNCA also manages National Mission for Manuscripts which has conserved and digitised precious heritage through resource and conservation centres across India.